 The Common Admission Test, popularly known as CAT, is one of the most important entrance exams for MBA admission in India.
-Every year, lakhs of students appear for CAT to get admission into the Indian Institutes of Management and other leading business schools.
-For MBA aspirants, knowing the top MBA colleges accepting CAT is just as important as preparing for the exam itself.
+Every year, lakhs of students appear for the CAT to get admission into the Indian Institutes of Management and other leading business schools.
+For MBA aspirants, knowing which top MBA colleges accept CAT scores is just as important as preparing for the exam itself.

 A good CAT score can open admission opportunities in IIMs, IIT management departments, university business schools, private B-schools, and several other management institutes.
 According to current admission resources, more than 1,000 MBA colleges in India accept CAT scores, including IIMs, IITs, FMS Delhi, MDI Gurgaon, SPJIMR Mumbai, IMI, and other reputed institutions.